 from 27 July 2022, a separate periodic review of the LTC levied by the Infrastructure Manager in respect of Stations renewals.

-1.3.5 On 31 January 2020 the UK left the EU and the transition period ended on 1 January 2021.
-Pursuant to the European Union (Withdrawal) Act 2018 certain applicable EU law became retained EU law.
-Pursuant to the Railways (Access, Management and Licensing of Railway Undertakings (Amendments etc.) (EU Exit) Regulations 2019 amendments were made to rectify deficiencies that arose as a result from the UK's departure from the EU.
-Most of the amendments were minor consequential changes.
-Government discussions continue as to how to deal with retained EU law in the future.
-Certain pieces of railway legislation were "sunset" at the end of 2023, while other pieces of legislation have had their deadline for "sunsetting" extended until the end of 2026.
-When considering the position, it is important to look to the actual legislation for an authoritative version of what is and isn't in force as we continue to move through this period of transition.

 Legal Status

 1.4.1 General Remarks

 This Network Statement is one of a suite of important documents.
 Operators on HS1 infrastructure are required to enter into Track Access Agreements or Framework Track Access Agreements which encompass, and make contractually binding, a number of other HS1 network documents including the HS1 Network Code, HS1 Operational Codes and Passenger Access Terms / Freight Access Terms.